Leadership

 If you are seeking a qualified MUSC investigator to conduct a clinical study, please contact the SCTR Research Opportunities & Collaborations program.

-If you are interested in becoming a community partner or participate in our community engagement & outreach program, contact the SCTR at 843-792-8300.
+For more information about becoming a community partner or about participating in our community engagement & outreach program, contact SCTR at 843-792-8300.

 Research Innovation